 Categories

-2021 Domestic court Ecuador Gender / women-led Paris Agreement Right to a healthy environment Right to health Right to subsistence/food Right to water Rights of nature
+2021 Domestic court Gender / women-led Paris Agreement Right to a healthy environment Right to health Right to subsistence/food Right to water Rights of nature

 Herrera Carrion et al. v Ministry of the Environment et al. (“Caso Mecheros”)